4GeeksAcademy/cybersecurity-syllabus/README.md

 - You don't need any previous knowledge, but completing the prework material is required.
 - Computer 4 cores, eight threads.
 8gm RAM.
 50 GB hard drive.
 Your CPU must support virtualization.
-- PC Computers with windows, linux, or Inte-Based MacOS.
+- PC Computers with windows, linux, or Intel-Based MacOS.
 > Warning: Computers with CPU M1, M2, or M3 are incompatible.

 ## Syllabus